nogibjj/IDS706-MiniProject2-Pandas/README.md

 ![img_1.png](img_1.png)

-For the data visualization, I plot the histogram of the dataset:
+For the data visualization, I plot the histogram of the `Salary` of the dataset:

 ![img_2.png](img_2.png)